 [Album Review] Coney Hatch | Outa Hand

-It is OK for me to say how the cover of Outa Hand leaves me feeling uncomfortable?
-I mean, it makes my teeth hurt just looking at it.
+Is it OK to say that the cover art for Outa Hand makes me feel uncomfortable?
+I mean, my teeth hurt just looking at it.

-Regardless, the ’80s ‘pop art’ image reflects the band’s slight shift towards a contemporary sound.
-There is no producer credited this time, but Max Norman (Ozzy Osbourne, Megadeth) is the engineer behind the board.
-The result is a band moving further away from AC/DC-like rawness and cozying up to a slightly more processed Loverboy-like sound.
+Regardless, the ’80s pop art’ image reflects the band’s slight shift towards a contemporary sound.
+No producer is credited this time, but Max Norman (Ozzy Osbourne, Megadeth) is the engineer behind the board.
+The result is a band moving further away from AC/DC-like rawness and cozying up to a slightly more processed sound.

 Advertisements